ArcOS-Project/v7/README.md

 ## Credits

 All assets used in ArcOS belong to their respective authors.
 Wallpapers have been provided by outside collaborators, each of them asked if I can use the wallpaper.
 A wallpaper with copyright issues won't ever be added to ArcOS.

+## Disclaimers

+- ArcOS cannot be used as a primary operating system.
+An attempt to do so is discouraged.
+- This is not an actual operating system.
+It is an environment that runs on top of your browser, built using web technologies.
+- All assets in ArcOS, including those created by me, belong to their respective owners.
+Reuse without credit is not permitted.
+- I’m not responsible for loss of data when making use of ArcOS’ filesystem.
+Do not store sensitive info on the filesystem.
+ArcOS passwords are hashed and salted.
+- ArcOS is in a pre-release stage.
+Full system stability cannot be guaranteed.
+When working on documents, be sure to frequently save changes to prevent a loss of data in case of a sudden crash.